mfkl/mfkl.github.io/_posts/2020-09-01-LibVLC-bindings-users-community-discord.markdown

 # State of LibVLC bindings

 LibVLC is a crossplatform, portable, C library which works across most mobile and desktop platforms.

-Since it is written in C, there are many community language bindings surfacing the LibVLC APIs in other programming languages and ecosystems.
+Since it is written in C, and that most developers don't write user-facing apps in C, the community has created LibVLC bindings surfacing the LibVLC APIs in various programming languages and ecosystems.

 Let's go through some of them.